-Open shoe with close link to ballet shoes.
-Usually a simple design with exposed foot and think heel or without heel.
-Sometimes with a ribbon on front.
+Open shoe with a close link to ballet shoes.
+Usually a simple design with exposed foot and think heel or without a heel.
+Sometimes with a ribbon on the front.

 - Open design with closed heel

 - Low or no heel

 In the 16th century, both men and women wore heeled shoe called pompes.
 This was also what the ballerinas used during dance performances.
 During the later half of the 17th century, the ballerinas started wearing a version of the pointe instead (right picture).
 Some credit this change to the beheading of Marie Antoinette who was strongly associated with heels where the public wanted to make a clear statement against everything she represented.